davidc1/TRANSLATE/README.md

 ```

 ### Setup
 To run the code type `./LArCADe` and follow the prompts.
+Typical values to use are V/cm of O(1-10^3), simulation duration of O(10^-9 to 10^-7) sec, and recording every 10^3-10^4 simulation steps.
 To change running configuration edit the `srcs/Constants.h` file and specifically update the value of `n`, the density of argon atoms, `is_diff` and `is_gas` to choose the simulation mode.

 Configurable constants: